phillord/mathjax-latex/readme.txt

 == Changelog ==

+= 1.2.1 =

+1. Bug fix: custom location was not correctly applied.

 = 1.2 =

 1. Admin page was open to attack from third party sites which user was logged in as admin.
 1. The admin page has been isolated and rewritten.